iryonetwork/EOS-Transfer-Proxy-Dapp/README.md

 #### Token types
 This contract accepts all token types that conform to the basic eosio.token contract.
 The only method that has to have an identical argument signature is the transfer method.

+## Improvements over other proxy contracts

+This smartcontract is inspired by https://github.com/EOSEssentials/EOS-Proxy-Token, but with an extended ability to allow transfers of the new tokens to the accounts.

+Your contract needs to authorise the eosio.code to allow proxycontract to buy the ram in its name (on each transfer).
+Make sure you have enough EOS on contracts, otherwise the buy ram action (and whole transfer) would fail.

 #### EOS-Transfer-Proxy-Dapp is not production ready (needs more tests and reviews)!